mpleshkova/QA-engineer_Portfolio/Projects/Booking/Web_Testing/README.md

 # 🖥 Web Testing
-Test cases, checklists, and automation for web version of Rohlik app.
+Test cases, checklists, and automation for web version of Booking app.